Donald Trump’s reputation ‘probably’ not tarnished by Panorama edit, MPs told

 “If you take the example of the US elections report that came before the committee, if it had found that had been Kamala Harris misrepresented, not Donald Trump, I would have acted in exactly the same way.”

-He added: “I never envisaged events playing out in the way they did, I was hoping the concerns I had could, and would, be addressed privately in the first instance.”
+He continued: “I never envisaged events playing out in the way they did, I was hoping the concerns I had could, and would, be addressed privately in the first instance.”

 Asked if he thinks the BBC is institutionally biased, he said: “No I don’t… I do not think it’s institutionally biased.